The 7 best beaches in Cyprus for sun lovers

 The curve of this white sand beach leads down to shallow, crystal clear water.
 There is a selection of watersports on offer and at low tide you can walk over the sandbar to a small island.

-Facilities: You’ll find everything you need here including restaurants, bars, a car park, lifeguards, toilets and changing rooms as well as sunloungers and umbrellas.
+You’ll find everything you need here including restaurants, bars, a car park, lifeguards, toilets and changing rooms as well as sunloungers and umbrellas.

 2. Coral Bay

-Where is it?
-Paphos
+Where is Coral Bay?

-Why go?
 Towering limestone cliffs back the gentle curve of golden sand at this beautiful Blue Flag beach.

 The cliffs protect this cove from the elements ensuring the water is calm, which is one of the reasons it’s particularly family-friendly.